rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_part_3.md

 git push
 ```

-- wait for ArgoCD to refresh by itself(240 sec) or refresh it manualy, but this time it will sync by itself.
+- wait for ArgoCD to refresh by itself(240 sec) or refresh it manually, but this time it will sync by itself.
-- wait for the deployemnt rollout is completed and refresh the URL.
+- wait for the deployment rollout to be completed and refresh the URL.

 ![Helm-Chart-web](https://github.com/rhilconsultants/Application-Deployment-Workshop/blob/main/Class%20artifacts/lab1-part-3-web.png)

 ## Great Jog You have Finished Part 3

-### If you have lest go do the Bouns Lab [Here](https://github.com/rhilconsultants/HELM-ArgoCD-Lab/blob/acfa93eab54740d9c0e3a252fbe580fb67c62964/Lab1/Bonus_Lab.md)
+### If you have finished go do the Bouns Lab [Here](https://github.com/rhilconsultants/HELM-ArgoCD-Lab/blob/acfa93eab54740d9c0e3a252fbe580fb67c62964/Lab1/Bonus_Lab.md)